 Because they are hereditary and present at birth, the best way to prevent this would be to discover a puppy with two parents who do not have a severe stenotic nose.

 How to treat stenotic nares.
-If your French Bulldog is suffering from stenotic nares, your vet would most probably recommend a straightforward surgical procedure to widen them.
+If your French Bulldog suffers from stenotic nares, your vet would most probably recommend a straightforward surgical procedure to widen them.

 Hearing loss or deafness is becoming a prevalent health concern in French Bulldogs.
 It may be heritable due to genetic defects or grow over time in elderly dogs.